> projects / 2026 / caz / Projects / Participants

 Cultural Agglomeration Zone: heritage and Antarctic future

-The Cultural Agglomeration Zone is a space for reflecting on the ways of inhabiting, where past and present layers overlap, promoting the integral preservation of tangible and intangible heritage —as well as a platform for projecting identities into the future — deepening the understanding of settlement, ecosystem relations, and the poorly researched conditions of Wulaia’s seafaring nomads.
+The Cultural Agglomeration Zone is a space for reflecting on the ways of inhabiting, where past and present layers overlap, promoting the integral preservation of tangible and intangible heritage —as well as a platform for projecting into the future — deepening the understanding of settlement and ecosystem relations.
 The timely urgency of this concerted effort, with focussed attention to a fragile ecosystem with little international visibility, cannot be understated in the face of transitions and pressures currently underway redefining Ponsinby as a critical passage en-rout to Antarctica.
 Please refer to this video for an overview of Terra Ignota’s commitment and approach to this unique corner of the globe https://terra-ignota.net/2025/07/24/antarctic-congresses-2025/